-A question we are commonly asked here at the Tea Cake Company is "What is a tea cake?"
+A question we are commonly asked here at the Texas Tea Cake Company is "What is a tea cake?"
 According to historians, the American tea cake was created over 200 years ago by African slaves in the southeastern United States.
 Tea cakes were initially made by plantation cooks for the guest of white slave owners.
 These tea cakes, which Etha Robinson describes as rustic approximations of European teacakes1, were typically made with simple ingredients such as sugar, molasses, eggs, and vanilla when available.

 Following emancipation, tea cakes became a staple of southern heritage2.
 Because they used fairly simple, on-hand ingredients, both richer and poorer households could make tea cakes for special occasions or just regular days.
-Nearly every southern family has someone (a Big Mama, a uncle, a Gama, a grandfather) in their family tree who made tea cakes.
+Nearly every southern family has someone (a Big Mama, an uncle, a Gama, a grandfather) in their family tree who made tea cakes.
 As Kelly Starling Lyons notes in her children’s book Tea Cakes for Tash, tea cakes are about more than the cookie itself, they are about making a connection.

 What does a tea cake taste like?